-Signal Direction Description ecorevnum[3:0] Input Tie this signal to 0 unless directed otherwise by Arm. utlb_roundrobin Input Defines the Micro TLB entry replacement policy.
+Signal Direction Description utlb_roundrobin Input Defines the Micro TLB entry replacement policy.
 When LOW, the Micro TLB uses a Pseudo Least Recently Used (PLRU) replacement policy.
 This policy typically provides the best average performance.
 However, when multiple translations are prefetched using a StashTranslation transaction, they might evict each other.
 When HIGH, the Micro TLB uses a round-robin replacement policy.
 With this policy, you can prefetch multiple translations using a StashTranslation transaction without evictions occurring, as long as the Micro TLB size is not exceeded.
 Tie this signal HIGH if a real-time upstream master prefetches translations and you want to avoid transactions evicting each other.
-Otherwise, tie this signal LOW.
+Otherwise, tie this signal LOW. cmo_disable Input Tie this signal HIGH to disable cache maintenance operations.
+When this signal is HIGH, the following transactions are always aborted with an SLVERR response: CleanInvalid.
+CleanShared.
+CleanSharedPersist.
+MakeInvalid.
+Cache maintenance operations can sometimes break the requirements of limited sideband channel communication, such as when a master component accesses protected content.
+You can disable cache maintenance operations in such cases.
+Cache maintenance operations are always disabled for ACE interfaces.
+This signal is therefore not present when the connected interface is configured as an ACE interface.

-3.7.5 TCU_SCR on page 3-72.
+Related information 3.7.5 TCU_SCR on page 3-75